Raves & Reviews

 All in all, there were seventeen brilliant performances.”

-Holly Hopkins Jazz Duo at Eaglespeak Coffee House
+Holly Hopkins Jazz at Eaglespeak Coffee House, a Review

 It was Saturday night and I was looking for some live music that I wouldn’t have to carry around my driver’s license to see.
 So I headed out to Eaglespeak.
 As I walked in, the musicians greeted me warmly from their perches on the corner stage, then everyone in attendance did the same (although less musically).
 Holly Hopkins, a Huntersville-based jazz singer with a penchant for wandering into other genres was doing her thing, while Doctor Wayne – a lifelong guitarist and sometimes pathologist – coaxed beautiful chords with complicated strum patterns out of his Gibson 335.